32 CRO Tools Every Digital Marketer Needs in 2019

 32 CRO Tools To Fix Your Funnel

 As we already offer a guide to the best A/B testing software, this list only includes a few of these CRO tools.
-Most of them are free but any prices are given in terms of £/month.
+Most of them are free but any prices are given in terms of £/month (based on monthly plan prices when they are available).
 All reviews are based on personal experience or customer feedback.

 So, you think you have a leaky funnel?
 The first step is to see where the leak is.
 These CRO tools gather performance data in the form of visual displays or reports.
 Unlike platforms such as Google Analytics, they focus on user behaviour.